Search Results for

 public YouViewModel(IApizrManager<IReqResService> reqResManager)

-// Or registry injection
+// OR registry injection

 //public YouViewModel(IApizrRegistry apizrRegistry)